 Guidelines for Photographers

-• When setting up sessions in lab spaces, make sure to review the guidelines here and on the Health & Safety website.
+When setting up sessions in lab spaces, make sure to review the guidelines here and on the Health & Safety website.
 To ensure success, please involve EHS staff early in the process.

-• Photographers must wear the following:
+• Photographers must follow theses guidelines:

-• Full length pants (or equivalent)
+• Full-length pants (or equivalent)

 • Top that covers torso and arms